aayushkdev/music-player/README.md

 # music-player

-a simple music player made with python with a gui
+a simple music player made with python with a gui (TKINTER)